This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Instructions

-• Preheat oven to 350 F and prepare a baking sheet with parchment paper.
+• After refrigerating the dough, preheat oven to 350 F and prepare a baking sheet with parchment paper.
+Use a medium cookie scoop to form the dough into cookies by pressing the dough down slightly onto the pan.

 Notes